RedisTimeSeries/RedisTimeSeries/docs/commands/ts.incrby.md

 ### TS.INCRBY

 Creates a new sample that increments the latest sample's value.

+If the time series does not exist - it will be automatically created.

 > Note: TS.INCRBY support updates for the latest sample.

 ```sql